cp3402-students/project-2025-tr1-jcua-team4/documentation/deployment.md

      - main
        - release/*

-7. In your new branch make any desired changes
+7. In your new branch, make any desired changes
 8. Commit your changes (refer to staging workflow -> step 4)
 9. Navigate to the [GitHub Repository](https://github.com/cp3402-students/project-2025-tr1-jcua-team4.git) and switch the branch to your recently created branch
 10. Go to pull requests -> New pull request -> Select main and your new branch to compare and select create pull request